node-red/node-red.github.io/_posts/2016-10-11-version-0-15-released.md

 #### Import/Export improvements

 The Import and Export dialogs have had a few small updates.
-When importing a flow, you can new choose to have it import into a new flow rather than the current one.
+When importing a flow, you can now choose to have it import into a new flow rather than the current one.

 The export dialog gives you more options on what gets exported - whether the selected nodes, the current flow or all flows.
 You can also pick if the export should be